-- 1. This Regulation establishes uniform requirements in relation to the following: - disclosure of trade data to the public; (a) - (b) reporting of transactions to the competent authorities; - (c) trading of derivatives on organised venues; - (d) non-discriminatory access to clearing and non-discriminatory access to trading in benchmarks; - (e) product intervention powers of competent authorities and ESMA and powers of ESMA on position management and position limits; - 2.
-This Regulation applies to investment firms, credit institutions authorised under Directive [new MiFID] when providing one or more investment services and/or performing investment activities and regulated markets.
+- 1. This Regulation establishes uniform requirements in relation to the following: - (a) disclosure of trade data to the public; - (b) reporting of transactions to the competent authorities; - (c) trading of derivatives on organised venues; - (d) non-discriminatory access to clearing and non-discriminatory access to trading in benchmarks; - (e) product intervention powers of competent authorities and ESMA and powers of ESMA on position management controls and position limits; - 2.
+This Regulation applies to investment firms authorised under Directive [new MiFID] and credit institutions authorised under Directive 2006/48/EC when providing investment services and/or performing investment activities and -to regulated markets. - 3.
+Title V of this Regulation also applies to all financial counterparties as defined in Article 2(8) and to all non-financial counterparties falling under Article 2 (9) of Regulation (EU) No 648/2012. - 4.
+Title VI of this Regulation also applies to CCPs and persons with proprietary rights to benchmarks